-7.0 OPERATING PROCEDURES
+6.0 OPERATING PROCEDURES

-7.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within McKenzie Road or Ridgelands Road.
+- 6.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Wade Street. - 6.2 All waste storage areas must be: - 6.2.1 kept in a clean and tidy condition; and - 6.2.2 maintained in accordance with Environmental Protection Regulation 2019.